james602152002/FloatingLabelSpinner/README_EN.md

 ## Suggestion

 ```
-This widget meaㄋure precisely after set adapter.
+This widget measure precisely after set adapter.
 If your data request from internet, I suggest:

 1. Setting adapter after fetching data.
 2. Customizing your UI like facebook loading style, and then refresh your UI to improve your UX.